What Is Floating Exchange Rate?

-The floating exchange rate can be defined as the relative value of the currency of a country that is determined on the basis of the demand and the supply factors prevailing in the Forex market and no attempt is made by the government of the country or any other person for influencing such exchange rate.
+The floating exchange rate can be defined as the relative value of a country’s currency determined based on the demand and supply factors prevailing in the Forex market.
+No attempt is made by the country’s government or any other person to influence such an exchange rate.

-The value of 1 United States dollar is equal to 0.78 Pound sterling as on a particular day but a day before the same was 0.76-pound sterling which might increase or decrease the next day based on the demand and supply forces prevailing in the market.
+1 United States Dollar equals 0.78 Pound Sterling on a particular day.
+But a day before, the same was 0.76-Pound Sterling which might increase or decrease the next day based on the demand and supply forces prevailing in the market.

 Managed Floating Exchange Rate

-The impacts on different areas are discussed as below:
+The impacts on different areas are discussed below: